-We assign IKB an a3 score for Funding Structure, nine notches above the b3 initial score, reflecting the bank's strong access to development bank funding, a source that we do not deem confidence sensitive, and our expectation of a decrease in reliance on market funding in future.
+We assign IKB an a3 score for Funding Structure, nine notches above the b3 initial score, reflecting the bank's strong access to development bank funding, a source that we do not deem confidence sensitive, and our expectation of a decrease in reliance on market funding in the future.

-IKB's liability structure consisted of €8.7 billion due to financial institutions, including €5.3 billion in funding provided by development banks.
-Deposits contributed another €6.5 billion, with a significant share of corporate deposits (including promissory notes), which we deem more confidence sensitive than retail deposits.
+IKB's liability structure consisted of €8.5 billion due to financial institutions, including €5.4 billion in funding provided by development banks.
+Deposits contributed another €6.0 billion, with a significant share of corporate deposits (including promissory notes), which we deem more confidence sensitive than retail deposits.
 However, the term structure of deposits and the KfW funding remains a balancing factor.
 Deposits and development bank funding is accomplished by €0.6 billion in senior unsecured liabilities and €0.8 billion in subordinated liabilities.

-Exhibit 8 IKB's funding structure relies heavily on development bank funds
+IKB's funding structure relies heavily on development bank funds

-\Market funds ratio = Market funds/total banking assets.
 Sources: Company reports and Moody's Investors Service

-The bank also has recourse to €3.0 billion secured ECB funding as another important funding source.
-While we do not deem this confidence sensitive, together with the secured Eurex funding of €0.3 billion, the bank's asset encumbrance is relatively high as a consequence.
+The bank also has recourse to €3.0 billion in secured European Central Bank (ECB) funding as another important funding source.
+While we do not deem this confidence sensitive, together with the secured Eurex funding of €0.1 billion, the bank's asset encumbrance is relatively high as a consequence.

-Liquidity is adequate - with significant liquid resources encumbered, mirroring IKB's funding structure
+Liquidity is adequate with significant liquid resources encumbered, mirroring IKB's funding structure

-We assign IKB a ba1 score for Liquidity, six notches below the a1 initial score, reflecting the bank's sizeable asset encumbrance with freely available liquidity only at adequate levels.
+We assign IKB a baa3 score for Liquidity, six notches below the aa3 initial score, reflecting the bank's sizeable asset encumbrance with adequate freely available liquidity.

-While the bank's liquidity resources, as reflected in a liquidity ratio of 46% of tangible assets in September 2020, are high, the freely available liquidity is substantially lower, given high asset encumbrance because of its significant portion of secured funding via the ECB and the Eurex, with a significant portion of repo-eligible liquid assets pledged to the ECB and Eurex.
+While the bank's liquidity resources, as reflected in a liquidity ratio of 44% of tangible assets in December 2020, are high, the freely available liquidity is substantially lower, given high asset encumbrance because of its significant portion of secured funding via the ECB and the Eurex, with a significant portion of repo-eligible liquid assets pledged to the ECB and Eurex.

-Dues from financial institutions stood at €4.9 billion as of September 2020, while the largely central bank eligible securities portfolio contributed €3.4 billion.
-Given the bank's limited market funding reliance, its liquidity is adequate, reflected in IKB's LCR of around 310.
-The Moody's-adjusted loan-to-deposit ratio of 151% is overstating the potential refinancing risks, because a significant portion of IKB's loan portfolio is funded via matched development bank loans, reflected in the reported loan-to-deposit ratio of 64% as of September 2020.
+Dues from financial institutions were €2.0 billion as of December 2020, while the largely central bank eligible securities portfolio contributed €3.1 billion.
+Given the bank's limited market funding reliance, its liquidity is adequate, reflected in IKB's liquidity coverage ratio of around 270.
+The Moody's-adjusted loan-to-deposit ratio of 167% is overstating the potential refinancing risks because a significant portion of IKB's loan portfolio is funded via matched development bank loans, reflected in the reported loan-to-deposit ratio of 70% as of December 2020.

-Exhibit 9 IKB's liquid resources are pulled down by encumbrance
+IKB's liquid resources are pulled down by encumbrance